Unearthing Collective Wisdom: Strengthening Disaster Preparedness & Early Action

 Download the Final Products from the Food Security and Nutrition Network

-The purpose of this set of tools and resources is to equip Early Warning System designers, implementers, and stakeholders with a simple methodology to identify behaviors that are potentially impactful and feasible for the affected populations and to identify the determinants that support or inhibit the adoption of these behaviors.
+The purpose of this set of tools and resources is to equip EWS designers, implementers, and stakeholders with a simple methodology to identify behaviors that are potentially impactful and feasible for the affected populations, and to identify the determinants that support or inhibit the adoption of these behaviors.
 You can access the PDF version of the PLA Tool here.
 The customizable version of the tool and complementary customizable PLA resources are available for downloading and use through the following links:

 Thank you to Food for the Hungry, with Mary deCoster (lead) and Claire Boswell, for inviting GLP into this important and exciting work.